wermos/website/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points.md

 \end{array}
 $$

 In mathematics, \(\lfloor{a}\rfloor\), denotes the [floor function](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions).
-Pixel width and pixel height are the actual dimension of the image in pixels.
-There is a small detail though we need to take care of.
-The y-axis in the NDC coordinate system points up while in the raster coordinate system points down.
-Thus, to go from one coordinate system to the other, P' y-coordinate also needs to be inverted.
+Pixel width and pixel height are the actual dimensions of the image in pixels.
+Though there is a small detail that we need to take care of.
+The y-axis in the NDC coordinate system points up while in the raster coordinate system, the y-axis points down.
+Thus, to go from one coordinate system to the other, the y-coordinate of P' also needs to be inverted.
 We can easily account for this by doing a small modification to the above equations:

 $$
 \begin{array}{l}